k-f-m/CppDesignPatterns/abstract-factory/README.md

 # Abstract Factory Pattern

 The Abstract Factory pattern is a creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+Abstract Factory enables us to create objects that follow a general pattern, but with specific implementations that can vary depending on their context of use.

-Some real-world examples of the Abstract Factory pattern:
+Here are a few examples of the Abstract Factory pattern in real-world scenarios:

-- A GUI toolkit that supports multiple look-and-feels could use an abstract factory to provide a way to create a family of look-and-feel-specific components.
+- Abstract Factory provides a way for a GUI toolkit to create a family of user experience-specific components.
-- A game development framework could use an abstract factory to create different types of enemies.
+- A game could use an Abstract Factory to create different types of enemies.
-- A database driver could use an abstract factory to create different types of connections.
+- A database driver could use an Abstract Factory to create different types of connections.